dready92/10er10/UPGRADE.md

 - use internal node.js library musicmetadata to decode audio tags: no more need for utrac, taginfo, metaflac.
 - get image from audio metadata
 - support mp4 encoding (.m4a files) : you need to get the faad binary executable and set its path in config.js
+- image upload now got upload feedback (using HTML5 canvas)
+- could drag'n'drop an image in the library / albums list to set an image for an entire album

 Upgrade from 0.6 to 0.7
 =======================